ianlcurtis/prompt-flow-rag-lab/README.md

 Finally, lets run through our RAG!
 1. Run the flow and enter a question that could be answered by your grounding data in AI Search.
 You should get a response with citations.

-## Stretch Goal - Create prompt variants
+## Create prompt variants
 A variant refers to a specific version of a tool node that has distinct settings.
-Currently, variants are supported only in the LLM tool.
+Currently, variants are supported only in the *LLM* tool.
 For example, in the LLM tool, a new variant can represent either a different prompt content or different connection settings.

 Prompt flow allows you to create variants of a prompt and compare their performance.
 This is a powerful tool to help you quickly get to a high performing prompt.
 You'll see the prompt variant toolbar buttons at the top of `Prompt` and `LLM` node types (see below).